Ken-B/MinFinder.jl/README.md

 ## About

 This package originated from a [pull request](https://github.com/JuliaOpt/Optim.jl/pull/73) for the `Optim.jl` package.
 The idea is to develop this minfinder functionality separate for now until the `Optim.jl` API for bound-constrained optimization is finished.
-Also, for now julia v0.2 is not to supported with v0.3 on the horizon.
+Only julia v0.3 is supported.

 I have some ideas for seome extra features, but do let me know in the issues if you have more!
 For example:
-* use low-discrepancy samples for starting point sampling, like from the `Sobol.jl` package
+* use low-discrepancy samples for starting point sampling, like from the [`Sobol.jl`](https://github.com/stevengj/Sobol.jl) package
 * implement 2 more stopping rules from the MinFinder 2.0 paper, as well as the extra sample checking rule without derivatitves.